chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

     ᚠ ∈ S

 It should be stressed, as had been made clear in previous comments, that Characters, Words and Sentences in the current formulation are elements of the same underlying set, the set of all Strings.
 This connection in the domain of Characters, Words and Sentences is what will allow the analysis to begin to construct the outline of palindromic structures in a Language and Corpus.
-To reiterate this hierarchy and precisely state how all the entites in this formal system are related,
+To reiterate this hierarchy and precisely state how all the entities in this formal system are related,

     1. Strings: ⲁ, α, ζ
     2. Sets: Σ, L, C:sub:`L`